Tuesday Tips: Darden MBA Essay Tips for 2022-2023

 Are you applying to the University of Virginia’s Darden School of Business this year?
 Make sure to read our Darden MBA essay tips to learn more about what Darden is looking for.
 Also, note that Darden has extended test flexibility this year.
 Applicants can request a test waiver or submit a range of tests, including MCAT, LSAT, GRE, and GMAT.

-In these Darden MBA essay tips, we focus on leadership, international exposure, and a sense of passion and purpose.
+In these Darden MBA essay tips, we focus on leadership and a sense of passion and purpose.
 In all of these essays, you will want to communicate who you are and what motivates you.
 Also, consider both your career and your personal life in your essays.
 The restrictive word counts can be challenging, so stay focused and precise in your responses.